 “I’ve always worked with farms and people,” Smith told the Record in an interview.
 “I like the local economy as opposed to the national economy.

 “If I buy a stick of butter from somebody who makes the milk down the street, then they come and have dinner with me,” he continued.
-“It’s a lot different from buying butter from a company called Cisco which makes it 400 miles away.”
+“It’s a lot different from buying butter from a company called SYSCO which makes it 400 miles away.”

 According to the Town’s property records, the location’s new landlords, James and Xtina Parks — under the company 16 Water Street LLC — purchased the three-story brick building on Feb.
 1, 2023.